envispojke/active-window-muter/README.md

    2. Run install_requirements.bat
    3. Continue with your chosen trigger method

-### Method A: Microsoft PowerToys (recommended)
+### Trigger Method A: Microsoft PowerToys (recommended)
-PowerToys is an open-source toolset maintained by Microsoft.
-It's Keyboard Manager module allows you to remap keys with a simple interface.
+- PowerToys is an open-source toolset maintained by Microsoft.
+- It's Keyboard Manager module allows you to remap keys with a simple interface.
 Or like in this case, launch programs using custom shortcuts.

 1. Install PowerToys: https://learn.microsoft.com/en-us/windows/powertoys/
 2. Open **PowerToys** → **Keyboard Manager** → **Remap a shortcut**